 - Temperature checks of all employees when their shift starts.

-These small yet effective changes have made employees more comfortable working with customers and other staff.
+These small, yet effective, changes have made employees more comfortable working together and promotes safety for their customers.

 When COVID-19 hit, restaurants started offering curbside and delivery instead of dine-in services.
-The same is true about the laundry sector.
+The same is said about the laundry sector.
 The need for an alternative to traditional laundry services in the industry is more important than ever before.
-This has been executed through mobile apps that cater to the growing need for an on-demand take on laundry.
+This is executed through mobile apps that cater to the growing need for an on-demand take on laundry.

-Mobile laundry apps let customers order their service remotely, share their preferences, and request the delivery of their clothing.
-These services operate by sending couriers to pick up items from customers, clean them, and deliver them right back at a preferred site and time.
-This method reduces the need to meet face to face.
-Instead, contactless services allow employees and clients alike to stay healthy.
+Mobile laundry apps let customers order their service remotely, share their preferences, and request their clothing delivery.
+These services operate by sending couriers to pick up items from customers, clean, and deliver them right back at a preferred site and time.
+This cuts out the need to meet face to face and exchange hands.
+Instead, contactless services allow people to remain safe.

 About Irving Weber Associates

-At Irving Weber Associates, Inc., we understand what it takes to run a successful restaurant business.
-Our Restaurant Advantage Program ensures that they are financially protected against claims, and offers comprehensive insurance coverages including General Liability, Liquor Liability, Property Liability, Food Contamination, Delivery Errors & Omissions, Commercial Auto and many more.
-For a detailed look at how we can help you safeguard your business with a custom-tailored package, please contact our experts today at (800) 243-1811.
+At Irving Weber Associates, Inc., we understand what it takes to run a successful Dry Cleaner, Commercial/Textile Service or Laundromat business, including investing in a comprehensive Fabricare Advantage Insurance Program to ensure that you are financially protected against legal claims.
+Our program includes specialty coverages including Environmental and General Liability, Property, Site Pollution Liability, Boiler & Machinery, Business Auto, and many more.
+For a detailed look at how we can safeguard your business with a custom-tailored package, please contact our specialists today at (855) 764-7406.